ucsoyulmaz/ai-gameplay-agent/README.md

-If you chose another_player as one the players in this command above, you can play by yourself in the command line terminal.
+If you chose another_player as one of the players in this command above, you can play by yourself in the command line terminal.